Tax incentives for relocation to Cyprus – Updated

-As of 10 May 2022, a new tax incentive scheme was approved by the Council of Ministers of the Republic of Cyprus, in an attempt to attract talented professionals from all over the world, in Cyprus.
+As of 26 July 2022, by the enactment of the Income Tax Law (Amending)(No.6), a new tax incentive scheme has been incorporated in the Cyprus Income Tax Law (Law 118(I)/2002 as amended) (the “Law”), in an attempt to attract talented professionals from all over the world, in Cyprus.
 This new scheme has been introduced as facilitating the headquartering of foreign businesses to Cyprus and the relocation of talented, high-skilled employees and their families to Cyprus, seeking also to facilitate the repatriation of Cypriot professionals currently living and working abroad, by offering them the same benefits as their foreign counterparts.

-It is worth mentioning that this new system will also apply retrospectively to current employees, provided that they were residents abroad for 12 consecutive years before the commencement of their employment in Cyprus.
-In such circumstances, a six-month grace period will be implemented to meet the minimum annual wage requirement of €55,000.
+It is worth mentioning that this new system shall also apply retrospectively to current employees, provided that they were residents abroad for 12 consecutive years before the commencement of their employment in Cyprus.
+In such circumstances, a six-month grace period shall be implemented to meet the minimum annual wage requirement of €55,000.